-Toddler formula may contain ingredients that are not healthy for toddlers.
-“The formula may also be sweetened, which is unhealthy.
+Toddler milk may contain ingredients that are not healthy for toddlers.
+“The formula may also be sweetened (e.g. with corn syrup or other sugars), which is unhealthy.
 Flavours also mean unnecessary artificial additives in the child’s diet,” Joy says.

 Toddler formula may also reduce iron absorption.
-“It's also very hard to provide iron in a cows milk formula, as the milk is naturally high in calcium and these two minerals compete for absorption.
-It is better to have them in different foods in the diet,” Joy says.
+“It’s also very hard to provide iron in a cows milk formula, as the milk is naturally high in calcium and these two minerals compete for absorption.
+It’s better to have them in different foods in the diet,” Joy says.

 #6: Potential Positives Of Toddler Formula